 After a car accident, there are time limits for when you should complete parts of the process.
 For example, immediately after an accident with injuries, you’ll want to visit a doctor or have an ambulance take you to the hospital.
-You don’t want to delay because that will hurt your chances at recovery.
+You don’t want to delay because that will hurt your chances of recovery.
 If you delay other parts of the process, it’ll impact whether you receive damages for your injuries.

 Document the Incident

 These steps are valid in the case of any accident where there have been injuries.
 You’ll want to write down as much as you can remember about what led to the accident.
 If there are witnesses, try to ensure that you have their names and a statement about the accident especially when someone else was at fault.

 After the accident with injuries, you’ll need to document how much time you missed from work and keep meticulous notes about the medical portion of your claim.
 Any evidence, pictures and notices should be in a file.

 Notifying the Insurance Company

 While you don’t have to know whether you intend to sue or not after a car accident, you do have to notify your insurance company of the accident immediately.
 You’ll contact your insurance company as well as the other person’s company to inform them of the accident.